charkour/zundo/packages/zundo/README.md

 ### `useStore.temporal`

-When using zustand with the `temporal` middleware, a `temoral` object is attached to your vanilla or React-based store. `temporal` is a vanilla zustand store: see [StoreApi<T> from](https://github.com/pmndrs/zustand/blob/f0ff30f7c431f6bf25b3cb439d065a7e61355df4/src/vanilla.ts#L8) zustand for more details.
+When using zustand with the `temporal` middleware, a `temporal` object is attached to your vanilla or React-based store. `temporal` is a vanilla zustand store: see [StoreApi<T> from](https://github.com/pmndrs/zustand/blob/f0ff30f7c431f6bf25b3cb439d065a7e61355df4/src/vanilla.ts#L8) zustand for more details.

 Use `temporal.getState()` to access to temporal store!